The study was published on researchsquare.com as a preprint and has not yet been peer reviewed.

 Why This Matters

-There was no study funding, and the investigators didn’t have any competing interests.
+There was no funding for the work, and the investigators did not report any disclosures.

-This is a summary of a preprint research study, "Safety and efficacy of 25 Gy in 5 fractions of palliative radiotherapy for symptomatic pelvic tumors," led by Tomomi Aoshika of the Saitama Medical University, Japan.
+This is a summary of a preprint research study, "Impact of total radiation dose on treatment outcomes of radiotherapy and concomitant superselective intra-arterial high-dose cisplatin in localized maxillary sinus cancer," led by Kenta Konishi of the Hamamatsu University School of Medicine, Japan.
 The study has not been peer reviewed.
 The full text can be found at researchsquare.com.

 M. Alexander Otto is a physician assistant with a master’s degree in medical science and a journalism degree from Newhouse.
 He is an award-winning medical journalist who has worked for several major news outlets before joining Medscape and also an MIT Knight Science Journalism fellow.
 Email: email@example.com.